-As opposed to casual backyard cutting true Tameshigiri follows set patterns and is highly ritualised, both for safety and to cultivate zanshin (spirit) before, during and after the cut.
-Below is a video showing exactly how detailed and ritualised Tameshigiri can be...
+As opposed to casual backyard cutting true Tameshigiri follows set patterns and is highly ritualized, both for safety and to cultivate zanshin (spirit) before, during and after the cut.
+Below is a video showing exactly how detailed and ritualized Tameshigiri can be...

 VIDEO: Ritualistic Cutting

 The true spirit of Tameshigiri.